NREL/EnergyPlus/design/FY2022/NFP-RefCondsWtrToAirCoils.md

 The changes below are described for the equation fit objects but similar changes will be made for the variable speed objects.

 ### Modification to Cooling Coil Peak Load Calculation and Heating Reference Capacity ###
 Calculations of a reference heating capacity based on peak heating conditions will be added to the cooling coil section of `SizeHVACWaterToAir`.
-A reference cooling capacity will be calculated based on that reference heating capacity using the new proposed input ("Ratio of Reference Heating Capacity to Reference Cooling Capacity") by dividing the reference heating capacity by the new input.
+A reference cooling capacity will be calculated based on that reference heating capacity using the new proposed input ("Ratio of Reference Heating Capacity to Reference Cooling Capacity at Reference Conditions") by dividing the reference heating capacity by the new input.
 The actual autosized reference cooling capacity will be the maximum of the latter and the reference cooling capacity calculated based on the peak cooling conditions.

 Heating capacity will not be just set to be the reference cooling capacity as it is currently done but to be the reference cooling capacity multiplied by the new input.